[Paper] Learning a Generative Meta-Model of LLM Activations

 Key Contributions

-- Emergent sparsity & concept isolation: As the diffusion loss decreases, individual latent dimensions of the meta‑model align with human‑interpretable concepts, achieving higher sparse probing scores.
+- Emergent sparsity & concept isolation – As diffusion loss decreases, individual latent dimensions of the meta‑model align with human‑interpretable concepts, achieving higher sparse‑probing scores.

 Methodology

-- Data collection – The authors instrument a pretrained LLM (the “base model”) and record the residual‑stream activation after each transformer block for a diverse set of inputs, amassing ~1 billion activation vectors.
+- Record the residual‑stream activation after each transformer block for a diverse set of inputs.

-- Loss‑compute scaling study – Multiple meta‑models are trained with varying compute budgets (different model depths, diffusion steps, and dataset subsamples) to map how the diffusion loss behaves.
+- Train multiple meta‑models with varying compute budgets (different model depths, diffusion steps, and dataset subsamples).

 Results & Findings